-Therefore, students are expected to adhere to the following guidelines: Do not hold conversations in class while the instructor or another person is speaking.
-Do not participate in distractive behavior such as, but not limited to, leaving the room after class has begun, making distractive noise, passing notes, etc.
+Therefore, students are expected to adhere to the following guidelines:

-Arrive on time, attend regularly, and stay until the class is dismissed.
-Students are not permitted to enter class once it is in session, unless consent is given by the instructor.

-Be punctual in returning from breaks.

-Cell phones or other electronic devices are for educational purpose only.
-Only the instructor or the nursing Director may give special permission for the appropriate use of electronic devices in the clinical/classroom setting.
-Inappropriate use of the electronic device is never acceptable.

-Students are not allowed to photograph or record clients, their family members or hospital visitors.
-Students should not have phones out in the clinical setting, only when doing conference and with instructor's permission.

-Children or family members may not be taken to class, clinical or any learning event.
-Sleeping/lack of attention in class or clinical is not permissible.
-Students are to conduct themselves in a professional manner while participating in the learning environments of class, clinical, and campus laboratory.

-Respect for the instructor and fellow students is to be demonstrated at all times through behavior, language, tone and attitude.
-Be able to take constructive criticism.

-Offensive or inappropriate language, behavior, tone, or attitude will not be tolerated.
+- Do not hold conversations in class while the instructor or another person is speaking. - Do not participate in distractive behavior such as, but not limited to, leaving the room after class has begun, making distractive noise, passing notes, etc. - Arrive on time, attend regularly, and stay until the class is dismissed.
+Students are not permitted to enter class once it is in session, unless consent is given by the instructor. - Be punctual in returning from breaks. - Cell phones or other electronic devices are for educational purpose only.
+Only the instructor or the nursing Director may give special permission for the appropriate use of electronic devices in the classroom setting.
+Inappropriate use of the electronic device is never acceptable. - Students should not have phones in the clinical setting.
+Textbooks may be brought to clinical and be used as a reference source. - Students are not allowed to photograph or record clients, their family members, hospital visitors, or any part of the client's chart with or without identifying factors. - Children or family members may not be taken to class, clinical or any learning event. - Sleeping/lack of attention in class or clinical is not permissible. - Students are to conduct themselves in a professional manner while participating in the learning environments of class, clinical, and campus laboratory. - Respect for the instructors and fellow students is to be demonstrated at all times through behavior, language, tone and attitude.
+Be able to take constructive criticism. - Offensive or inappropriate language, behavior, tone, or attitude will not be tolerated.
 Expect disciplinary action that could include, but not limited to, dismissal from the classroom for that class period.
-Further action may be taken if indicated by the seriousness of the behavior, including, but not limited to, dismissal from the program.
+Further action may be taken if indicated by the seriousness of the behavior, including, but not limited to, dismissal from the program. - If a student is dismissed from the classroom or clinical setting, the student should expect to sign a written warning, that will be placed in the student's record.